 Below is a list of 10 common Windows file types that may pose a threat to you.

-An EXE file is one of the most popular file types in Windows.
+EXE files are one of the most popular file types in Windows.
 It contains an executable program, which you can easily run by double-clicking the file.

-The danger: Its popularity among users, importance to the Windows file system, and ease-of-use makes it the best choice for a malware attack.
+The danger: EXE files' popularity among users, importance to the Windows file system, and ease-of-use makes them the best choice for a malware attack.
 A common method of delivery is through an email attachment that executes a virus when you open the file.

 A COM file is an executable program that was the original program type run by MS-DOS.
 It can also be run on Windows.
 It is saved in a binary format and is similar to an EXE file.